beadsland/fixTracks/README.md

 ## CouchDB

 ### Data Import
-  1. Rerun scan script to confirm we haven't introduced new dups
+  0. Rerun scan script to confirm we haven't introduced new dups
-  2. Refactor \_deleted and apply to changes in ipod tracks
+  1. Fix `transferLibrary.py` to correctly mark deletions
+  2. More concision in Delta for use by `transferLibrary.py`

+### Refactor
+  1. Refactor itunes.database from `transferLibrary.py`
+  2. Refactor couch.database from `transferLibrary.py`
+  3. Determine elegant solution for storing python-language Views to CouchDB
+  4. Common pophash to cull down to deleted tracks
+  5. Refactor `transferLibrary.py` for common use in iPod sync
+  6. Refactor data import to use `pv` for progress bar

+### Finalize
+  1. Import from good backup to pick up old tracks
-  3. Copy artwork data from iPod
+  2. Copy artwork data from iPod
-  4. Replication collision detection and recovery
+  3. Replication collision detection and recovery

 ### Repair
   1. Meta field in Podcast Feed documents for synonymous album tracks
   2. Dupfinder playlist class fronting a CouchDB
+  3. Dup removal from iTunes database

 ### Further CouchDB
   1. Confirm updates don't change revision if no actual changes